eSpaceEPFL/marsissharadviewer/docs/use.rst

 ================
 The MARSIS/SHARAD viewer will show data on the basis of the selected features on the QGIS map.

 Features can be selected with any selection tool provided by QGIS.
-A multiple layer selection plug-in (http://plugins.qgis.org/plugins/MultipleLayerSelection/) can be usefull.
+A multiple layer selection plug-in (http://plugins.qgis.org/plugins/MultipleLayerSelection/) can be useful.

-Layers containing MARSIS and SHARAD tracks feaures must have their name starting with *marsis_* and *sharad_* respectively in order to be correctly recognised
+Layers containing MARSIS and SHARAD tracks features must have their name starting with *marsis_* and *sharad_* respectively in order to be correctly recognised

 The image below shows a QGIS map with selected features on two MARSIS tracks.